Cosima De Vito: Early years

 Cosima De Vito was born on 1 November 1976 and grew up in Hamilton Hill, a suburb of Perth.
 Her father, Carlo De Vito, is an Italian-born house painter and contractor and her mother, Maria, is a partner in the family business.
 De Vito's grandfather was an Italian tenor who sang Neapolitan folk songs and opera.
 In 2006, De Vito's younger brother, Modesto (born ca 1980), joined his parents' firm as a painter, their younger sister is Sarina (born ca 1985).
 De Vito entered various talent contests while in primary school – at the age of nine she won a competition.
 She cited Whitney Houston, Shirley Bassey, Tina Turner and Karen Carpenter as being major influences on her personal style.
 She attended Murdoch University, and graduated with a Bachelor of Commerce degree – major in finance and banking.
-Turning to a career in entertainment, De Vito made contact with talent agents who enabled her to travel to Nashville, Tennessee, USA in 2001 to record a demo tape and discuss a recording deal but was turned down because of a lack of an Australian fan base.
+Turning to a career in entertainment, De Vito made contact with talent agents who enabled her to travel to Nashville, Tennessee, US in 2001 to record a demo tape and discuss a recording deal but was turned down because of a lack of an Australian fan base.
 During 2003 De Vito worked as an office administrator in a Perth publicity and conference business.

 Career

 2003: Australian Idol

-In May 2003, Cosima De Vito successfully auditioned for the first season of TV talent quest series, Australian Idol, with a performance of Celine Dion's "I Surrender".
+In May 2003, De Vito successfully auditioned for the first season of TV talent competition series, Australian Idol, with a performance of Celine Dion's "I Surrender".
 From July to November she appeared on the weekly televised episodes and moved to Sydney that year, she entered as one of the judges' wild card choices.
-De Vito finished in third position after having to withdraw from the competition due to a diagnosis of throat nodules when she lost her voice singing "River Deep – Mountain High".
-Idol judge, Ian Dickson, claimed that she would have won.
+De Vito finished in third position after having to withdraw from the competition due to a diagnosis of vocal cord nodules when she lost her voice singing "River Deep – Mountain High".
+Idol judge Ian Dickson claimed that she would have won.
 However, following medical advice, she withdrew from the competition and underwent speech therapy allowing fellow contestant Shannon Noll to join Guy Sebastian in the series grand final.
-According to opera singer and music teacher, Juliette Hughes, in The Age, De Vito and other contestants:
+According to opera singer and music teacher Juliette Hughes, in The Age, De Vito and other contestants:

 "[o]ften, quite talented young singers fall into bad vocal habits.
 It's a style thing: they get told to belt and force, to the point of damage.
 When Cosima famously had to pull out from the first series because she had nodules, no reputable singing teacher in Australia could have been surprised.
 She had been showing the signs for some time.
 Her voice was losing its ability to sing softly; there was a brittleness, a threadiness.
 If she hadn't stopped, she would also have lost the ability to sing beyond a narrow series of barked, hoarse notes".

 — Juliette Hughes, "Idol Voices", The Age, December 2005.

 Timeline of De Vito on the series: